irrwahn/irrvuan/flavor/README.md

 elements:

 * `base` -- text file
-> Either empty, or consisting of a single line to specify the name of another flavor to merge.
+> Either empty, or consisting of a single line to specify the name
+> (not path!) of another flavor to merge.

 * `chrootinst` -- bash script
 > Either empty, or containing instructions that are executed
 > inside a `chroot` environment on the target system.
 > Among other things it is responsible for setting up accounts,
 > configuring console settings, processing `xtrapkg` and `pkglist`
 > and installing the boot loader.
-The `chrrotinst` script provided
+The `chrootinst` script provided
-> in the sample `basic` flavor should give a good impression of
+> in the `basic` flavor sample should give a good impression of
 > the tasks performed.
 > Certain variables get substituted when the script is copied
 > to the disk image, see below.